mischavandenburg/blog/content/zet/grafana-agent-with-custom-secrets-akv2k8s.md

 unsupported protocol scheme \"\""
 ```

-After a lot of debugging I decided to completely rebuild the deployment from scratch, and then I found out that I had put the externalServices.prometheus and externalServices.keys objects in a different order which messed up the rest of the values file. **It is important to keep the order that is given in the values.yaml in the k8s-monitoring repo.**
+After a lot of debugging I decided to completely rebuild the deployment from scratch, and then I found out that I had put the externalServices.prometheus and externalServices.secret objects in a different order which messed up the rest of the values file. **It is important to keep the order that is given in the values.yaml in the k8s-monitoring repo.**

 ## Links: